HWDT completes first winter survey in Hebridean seas

 Between November and March, short three-day monitoring surveys, will depart from our base in Tobermory, on the Isle of Mull and will cover the surrounding waters up to Skye in the north and down to Islay and Jura in the south.
 The winter monitoring programme has been fully funded by Scottish Natural Heritage (SNH).

-Our first ever winter survey took place last week in fantastic winter weather, surrounded by snow-capped mountains.
+Our first winter survey took place last week in fantastic winter weather, surrounded by snow-capped mountains (full summary here).
 Silurian, her crew and volunteer citizen scientists surveyed around the Small Isles and the Isle of Mull.
 Sightings included harbour porpoise, seals and a large group of dolphins off in the distance.
 A key part of our data collection is acoustic monitoring for cetaceans and underwater noise from natural and manmade sources.
 Over 19 hours of underwater recordings were made during the survey, and we can’t wait to start analysising the data.

 The winter surveys are a great opportunity for local people to get involved in boat-based citizen science.
 At the end of last year, we ran free training courses for over 40 people, to teach them about the survey protocol, species identification and life on board Silurian.